Mexico lower house approves diluted labor reform

 The draft law to soften antiquated labor rules was put forward by outgoing President Felipe Calderon, whose conservative National Action Party (PAN) wanted to weaken unions that have long formed a keystone of support for the PRI.

-Critics say abuses by corrupt unions affiliated to the PRI have been detrimental to democracy and economic development.
+Critics say abuses by corrupt unions affiliated with the PRI have been bad for democracy and economic development.

 Before it reached a vote, a PRI-dominated congressional working group stripped out measures mandating that the election of union leadership be free, direct and secret, and that union members receive information on how their funds are spent.